Loading...

 Choose Whole Grains

-Opt for dishes made with brown rice or quinoa instead of white rice.
-These alternatives are digested more slowly, leading to a steadier release of glucose.
+Opt for brown rice or quinoa instead of white rice to provide a more gradual release of energy.

 Include Healthy Fats

-Add healthy fats such as avocado, nuts, or seeds to your meal.
-These can aid in slowing digestion and stabilizing blood sugar levels.
+Add healthy fats such as avocado, nuts, or seeds to your meal to slow down the digestion of carbohydrates.

 healthspan-mbl